anantakhanal/blog/README.md

 my secoand project  on django !

-A simple blog app withuser registration !!
+A simple blog app with user registration form !!